 The proposed project would not produce significant growth-inducing or cumulative impacts that would result in the conversion of farmland or forest land.
 Growth-inducing impacts are generally caused by projects that have a direct or indirect effect on economic growth, population growth, or land development.
 The project proposes improvements to the District's community water system including replacing water tanks, replacing/upgrading booster pump stations, installing new segments of distribution piping, and replacing/upgrading backup generators, instrumentation, and controls.
 However, the project would not increase the water service area, water withdrawals, or water entitlements.
-There are farmlands adjacent to the project; however, there is no reason to believe that upgrading the community's water storage and conveyance infrastructure would result in the conversion of farmland or forest land in the project арр MIR QUALITY: Where available, the significant criteria established by the licable air quality management district or air pollution control district may elied upon to make the following determinations.
+There are farmlands adjacent to the project; however, there is no reason to believe that upgrading the community's water storage and conveyance infrastructure would result in the conversion of farmland or forest land in the project area to other unrelated uses.
+Therefore, the proposed project would result in a less-than-significant impact on this resource category.
+Mitigation Measures: No mitigation measures require implementation for the project to result in a less-than-significan impact to Agriculture and Forestry Resources .

+арр MIR QUALITY: Where available, the significant criteria established by the licable air quality management district or air pollution control district may elied upon to make the following determinations.
 Would the project: Potentially Significant Impact Less-Than- Significant with Mitigation Incorporated Less-Than- Significant Impact No Impact a) Conflict with or obstruct implementation of the applicable air quality plan? Х b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard? х c) Expose sensitive receptors to substantial pollutant concentrations? х d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people? х